MajidAouadi/MajidAouadi/README.md

 - 👀 I’m interested in data, storytelling and objectivity.
 - 🌱 I’m currently learning HTML, CSS, Javascript, Python, R and Power BI.
 - 💞️ I’m looking to collaborate on - let me know!
-- 📫 How to reach me - LinkedIn and E-mail.
+- 📫 How to reach me - a hello is enough.

 <!---
 MajidAouadi/MajidAouadi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.